 ReactJS Component

-Normally big projects need it to be dynamic or having different reusable CSS classes which can be applied to multiple DOM elements, also there are some common CSS in two classes which can be separated as one common class and then apply multiple class to element where one is common CSS and one is element specific class.
-Here the need for multiple classes to a single element raises.
-Also, you can check about implementing material UI in React which is one of the demanding topic in React.
+Normally big projects need it to be dynamic or have different reusable CSS classes that can be applied to multiple DOM elements, also there are some common CSS in two classes that can be separated as one common class and then apply multiple classes to each element where one is common CSS and one is element specific class.
+Here the need for multiple classes to a single element rises.
+Also, you can check about implementing material UI in React which is one of the demanding topics in React.

-While working with HTML and CSS we encounter some situations where we need to apply more than one class to an element, i.e., applying one class for media queries and one class for color, size and position to a div tag.
-Moreover, you can hire React developers from BOSC Tech Labs to help you in applying these things and in building complex React based application efficiently and correctly.
+While working with HTML and CSS we encounter some situations where we need to apply more than one class to an element, i.e., applying one class for media queries and one class for color, size, and position to a div tag.
+Moreover, you can hire React developers from BOSC Tech Labs to help you apply these things and build complex React-based applications efficiently and correctly.

-For above situation, we just write both the classes space separated to HTML element:
+For the above situation, we just write both the classes space separated to HTML element:

 @media (max-width: 767px) { .hidden-mobile { display: none; } } .theme-format { color: ‘blue’; font-size: 16px; } <div class=”hidden-mobile theme-format”>SOME WEB CONTENT</div>

-Now, as we already know that React application is having Class component and Functional component.
-So the keyword Class is already there for class component in React, due to this we need to use className to tell React that the className is different from class and className needs to be rendered inside an HTML tag as CSS class.
+Now, as we already know the React application has to have a Class component and a Functional component.
+So the keyword Class is already there for a class component in React, due to this we need to use className to tell React that the className is different from the class and className needs to be rendered inside an HTML tag as a CSS class.

 Now to apply multiple classes we can just use space similar to HTML, i.e.,